jaymzh/sugarjar/README.md

 ### Pulling in suggestions from the web

-When someone 'suggests' a change in the GitHub WebUI, once you choose to commit them, your origin and local branches are no longer in-sync.
+When someone 'suggests' a change in the GH/GL WebUI, once you choose to commit them, your origin and local branches are no longer in-sync.
 The `pullsuggestions` command will attempt to merge in any remote commits to your local branch.
 This command will show a diff and ask for confirmation before